Acupuncture treatment for infertility

-Acupuncture treatment for infertility shows great results both in man and women.
+Acupuncture shows great results both in man and women.
 Acupuncture can be considered as successful treatment in restoring fertility in the patients, by improving the sperm quality and ovaries function and balancing the endocrine system and hormones

 Female reproductive hormones need to be carefully balanced for optimal fertility.
 One such hormone is Follicle Stimulating Hormone (FSH).
 As its name suggests, FSH is necessary for ovarian follicles to grow and mature.